Comment on page

-Aligning music to beats and measures
+Aligning music to beats and bars

-- A measure and a bar are the same thing.
+Note: A measure and a bar are the same thing.
 Audacity uses "bar" in places where "measure" would be too long.

 - If you're recording music on your own, try playing to a metronome to ensure you stay in tempo.